proximax-storage/cpp-xpx-chain-sdk/README.md

 ## Usage

-Use the following command to find shared or static version of NEM2 SDK library:
+Use the following command to find shared or static version of XPX-CHAIN SDK library:
 ```
 find_package(xpx-chain-sdk-cpp)
 ```